 Industry Overview and Competition: There is still the support from the government sector with the policy to campaign the years 2009 - 2018 the "decade of reading".
-It is believed that there is still
+It is believed that there is still room for the market to expand.
+As a result there were more business operators entering the book and magazine publishing and bookselling businesses, causing more competitions.
+It was one of the factors that help enlarge the market size in no time.

-In 2016, however, the book business was affected by economic stagnant.
+In 2017, however, the book business was affected by economic stagnant.
 A decrease of consumers' power of purchase yielded in the decline of sales in every part of the country.
+Therefore the

-Therefore the Company decided to close down unprofitable branches, adjust products proportion in stores, and promote e-commerce in order to provide more channels for customers, catching up with changing consumer trends.
+Company decided to close down unprofitable branches, adjust products proportion in stores, and promote e-commerce in order to provide more channels for customers, catching up with changing consumer trends.